Derbyshire Capture allows you to securely upload dash cam footage or digital footage of road traffic incidents directly to us.

 So, if I must keep the memory card or device to one side, will the police give me a new one?

 No. The police do not replace memory cards or devices with like items in any circumstances.

 I’ve put my footage on social media, and it’s getting lots of comments.
 Can I ask you to take a look please?

 Please remove the footage from social media.
-Crown Prosecution Service (CPS)advice is that your footage should not be in the public domain as this may adversely affect any subsequent proceedings.
+Crown Prosecution Service (CPS) advice is that your footage should not be in the public domain as this may adversely affect any subsequent proceedings.
+You could also be in breach of GDPR in relation to Data Subjects Rights.
 Please fill in the Derbyshire Capture web form and start the process with us.